-- Personal interview and campus tour - Completion of all admissions documentation, including but not limited to the Enrollment Agreement and disclosures - Completion and passage of applicable entrance assessments - · Completion of Online Readiness Assessment - Acceptable proof of graduation, which includes one of the following (1): - Copy of high school diploma or transcript (must be a standard high school diploma not including special diploma, certificate of completion or other diplomas that do not meet the standards or regular high school requirements) - · Home school transcripts - Copy of a General Education Diploma (GED) or other high school equivalency exam (e.g. HiSET) - Copy of official transcripts of a conferred Associate, Bachelor's, Master's or Doctoral degree from an accredited postsecondary institution recognized by the U.S. Department of Education. - In accordance with Federal regulations, to be a recognized equivalent of a proof of high school diploma, the following are acceptable: - 1.
-Successful completion of an associate degree program; - 2.
+- Personal interview and campus tour - Completion of all admissions documentation, including but not limited to the Enrollment Agreement and disclosures - Completion and passage of applicable entrance assessments - · Completion of Online Readiness Assessment - Acceptable proof of graduation, which includes one of the following (1): - Copy of high school diploma or unofficial or official transcripts (must be a standard high school diploma not including special diploma, certificate of completion or other diplomas that do not meet the standards or regular high school requirements) - · Home school transcripts - Copy of a General Education Diploma (GED) or successful completion of other high school equivalency exam (e.g. HiSET) - Copy of a diploma, unofficial or official transcripts of a conferred Associate, Bachelor's, Master's or Doctoral degree from an accredited postsecondary institution recognized by the U.S. Department of Education. - In accordance with Federal regulations, to be a recognized equivalent of a proof of high school diploma, the following are acceptable: - Successful completion of an associate degree program (diploma or transcripts); - 2.
 Success completion of at least 60 semester or trimester credit hours or 72 quarter credit hours that did not result in

-- the awarding of an associate degree, but that are acceptable for full credit toward a bachelor's degree at any institution; or - Enrollment in a bachelor's degree program where at least 60 semester or trimester credit hours or 72 quarter credit hours have been successfully completed, including credit hours transferred into the bachelor's degree program. - Foreign transcripts (high school or college) accompanied by foreign evaluation report and translation (if applicable).
+- the awarding of an associate degree, but that are acceptable for full credit toward a bachelor's degree at any institution (transcripts); or - 3.
+Enrollment in a bachelor's degree program where at least 60 semester or trimester credit hours or 72 quarter credit hours have been successfully completed, including credit hours transferred into the bachelor's degree program (transcripts). - Foreign transcripts (high school or college) accompanied by foreign evaluation report and translation (if applicable).